 You will change them like a robe, and they will pass away.
 (Ps 102)

-Just as the original heaven and earth were his direct handiwork – they did not form by themselves over billions of years – so God will speak the new universe into being by his word of power; he will create them (Isa 65:17).
-He will change the old for the new, just as the soul will be given new clothes, and the new heaven and earth will endure forever, along with Israel’s offspring (Isa 66:22).
+Just as the original heaven and earth were his direct handiwork – they did not form by themselves over billions of years – so God will speak the new universe into being by his word (Isa 65:17).
+He will change the old for the new, just as the soul will be given new clothes.
+Then the new heaven and earth will endure for ever, along with Israel’s offspring (Isa 66:22).
 But, ‘there will be no more sea.’

-The principal source is Isaiah 25:8 and 65:17-19.
+The principal inspiration for the passage is Isaiah 25:8 and 65:17-19.
 The latter verses announce the new creation as Jerusalem’s assured destiny.
-Jerusalem will be created a place and a people of great joy.
-The law’s curse on Israel (Deut 28) is finally lifted.
-Restored to their land, the people again build houses, enjoy the fruit of their labour and bear children.
+Jerusalem will be created a place of great joy.
+Restored to their land, the people of Israel will again build houses, enjoy the fruit of their labour and bear children.
 Wolves and lions will no longer prey on other animals.
 God will dwell on Mount Zion and wipe away men’s tears.
-A man who dies at the age of 100 will be considered young.
-Eventually God will swallow up death itself.
+Longevity will increase to what it was before the Cataclysm, so that a man dying aged 100 will be considered young.
+Eventually, God will swallow up death itself.

 His intention has always been to make the nations his own (Ps 2:8, 82:8, Isa 56:7f, Luke 2:32).
-‘Peoples’ is therefore plural, and the promise that Israel would be his people and he their God (Ex 6:7, Jer 24:7, Ezek 11:20, Zech 8:8) expanded.
-His dwelling (‘tent/tabernacle’, Gk. skene) is with all humanity, for ‘many peoples will join themselves to Yahweh on that day’ (Ezek 37:27, Zech 8:3, 2:10-12).
-God comes in the company of the redeemed out of heaven – their former place of sojourn – to the peoples on earth, and sojourns (skenωsei) with them there.
+‘Peoples’ is therefore plural, and the promise that Israel would be his people and he their God (Ex 6:7, Jer 24:7, Ezek 11:20, Zech 8:8) is expanded.
+He erects his tent/tabernacle (skene) in the midst of all humanity, for ‘many peoples will join themselves to Yahweh on that day’ (Ezek 37:27, Zech 8:3, 2:10-12).
+God comes in the company of the redeemed out of heaven – their temporary refuge – to the peoples on earth, and there sojourns (skenωsei) with them.

 I make well-being and create evil.
 (Isa 45:7)